biemond/puppet/modules/wls/README.md

 - apply Oracle patch ( OPatch for Oracle products )
 - installs Oracle JDeveloper 11g / 12.1.2 + SOA Suite plugin
 - configures and starts nodemanager
-- Start or stop a WebLogic server
+- start or stop a WebLogic server
+- pack a WebLogic domain
 - storeUserConfig for storing WebLogic Credentials and using in WLST
 - set the log folder of the WebLogic Domain, Managed servers and FMW
 - add JCA resource adapter plan + Entries